How to Use Dave Ramsey Budget Percentages

 - Service gifts (mail person, garbage person, etc.)

-- Weddings, engagement parties, bachelor/bachelorette parties
+- Weddings, engagement parties, bachelor/bachelorette parties (learn about affordable wedding ring alternatives)

 - Baby showers